A Convolutional Neural Network for Multiple Particle Identification in the MicroBooNE Liquid Argon Time Projection Chamber: Performance on Simulation

 \subsection{$1e${ -}$1p$ Simulated Sample}

 Figure~\ref{fig:mpid-val-1e1p} shows stacked MPID score distributions for the simulated $1e${ -}$1p$ dataset.
+A similar plot for a complementary configuration~($0e${ -}$N\gamma${ -}$N\mu${ -}$N\pi${ -}$0p$) is shown in Fig.~\ref{fig:PS_9} in appendix~\ref{app1}.
 MPID correctly calculates high scores for signal particles of {\it p} and $e^-$.
-The network shows good separation between track particles in deriving low scores for $\mu^-$ and $\pi^\pm$.
+One can see between Fig.~\ref{fig:mpid-val-1e1p} and Fig.~\ref{fig:PS_9}, the network shows good separation between track particles in deriving low scores for $\mu^-$ and $\pi^\pm$.
 The MPID CNN also shows good separation between shower-like particles when $e^-$'s are present in the image: derived scores for $\gamma$ are clustered close to zero, while $e^-$-like scores are clustered around unity.

-The correlation curve between efficiency/~mis-ID rates and MPID scores for track-like particles in the $1e${ -}$1p$ dataset are given in Fig.~\ref{fig:mpid-effi-1e1p}.
-Efficiencies for {\it p} in the image are much higher than the mis-ID rates for containing a $\mu^-$ or $\pi^\pm$ in the image.
+The passing fractions over MPID scores for track-like particles in the $1e${ -}$1p$ dataset are given in Fig.~\ref{fig:mpid-effi-1e1p}.
+Similar plots of the complementary configuration~($0e${ -}$N\gamma${ -}$N\mu${ -}$N\pi${ -}$0p$) are shown is shown in Fig.~\ref{fig:PS_9} in appendix~\ref{app1}.
+The passing fraction for {\it p} in the image are much higher than the fractions for $\mu^-$ or $\pi^\pm$.
 The capability to discriminate between {\it p} and $\mu^-$ appears to be particularly high, while {\it p}/$\pi^\pm$ separation also remains high.
-This difference in performance between $\mu^-$ and $\pi^\pm$ should not be too surprising given the level of $\pi^\pm$-$\mu^-$ separation demonstrated in the previous section.
-Figure~\ref{fig:mpid-effi-1e1p} also shows correlations between efficiency/~mis-ID rates and MPID scores for the shower-like particles in the $1e${ -}$1p$ dataset.
-This plot shows that MPID should produce good separation between $e^-$ and $\gamma$ containing events.
+This difference in performance between $\mu^-$ and $\pi^\pm$ should not be too surprising given the level of $\pi^\pm$-$\mu^-$ passing fractions demonstrated in the previous section.
+Figure~\ref{fig:mpid-effi-1e1p} also shows the passing fractions for the shower-like particles in the $1e${ -}$1p$ dataset.
+Fig.~\ref{fig:PS_9} shows low passing fractions for $e^-$ and $p$ and high passing fractions for other three particles in images with the final state of $0e${ -}$N\gamma${ -}$N\mu${ -}$N\pi${ -}$0p$.

-Table~\ref{tab:effi_1e1p} shows the efficiencies for labelling {\it p} and $e^-$, and mis-ID rates for labelling $\mu^-$ and $\gamma$ in the $1e${ -}$1p$ dataset at particle score cut values of 0.1, 0.3, 0.5, 0.7 and 0.9.
-Efficiencies of correctly finding the {\it p} and $e^-$ are at 82\% and 91\% with particle score cut values at 0.5, while impressively small mis-ID rates are found for $\mu^-$ (1\%) and $\gamma$ (15\%).
-As in the previous section for $1\mu${ -}$1p$ selection, $\pi^\pm$ mis-ID rates remain low, with a 9\% Mis-ID at a cut score of 0.5.

 Figure~\ref{fig:e_score_e_eng} shows the correlation between $e^-$/$\gamma$ scores and $e^-$ kinetic energy.
 One can see the MPID network has an overall high $e^-$ score until the $e^-$ kinetic energy approaches its critical energy in liquid argon and becomes less shower-like.
 In a related sense, $\mu^-$ scores for low energy $1e${ -}$1p$ interactions are found to be slightly higher than high energy ones.
 Meanwhile, the $\gamma$ score for these events has a positive correlation with $e^-$ kinetic energy, since high energy $e^-$ are more likely to experience substantial amounts of radiative energy loss.